plone/plone.restapi/docs/source/endpoints/userschema.md

 These properties define the site user's profile and the user itself via the Plone UI, or the site managers can add them in a variety of ways including PAS plugins.

 These fields are dynamic and customizable by integrators so they do not adhere to a fixed schema interface.
-This dynamic schema is exposed by this endpoint in order to build the user's profile form.
+This dynamic schema is exposed by this endpoint in order to build the user's profile form and the registration form.

-## Getting the user schema
+## Get the schema for the user profile

-To get the current user schema, make a request to the `/@userschema` endpoint.
+To get the current schema for the user profile, make a request to the `/@userschema` endpoint.

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests
     :request: ../../../src/plone/restapi/tests/http-examples/userschema.req
 ```

-The server will respond with the user schema.
+The server will respond with the user profile schema.

 ```{literalinclude} ../../../src/plone/restapi/tests/http-examples/userschema.resp
    :language: http